Plane partitions with a "pit": generating functions and representation theory: Integer Points in Polyhedra

 is the sum of the weights of the vertices $v_i$ in cones $\mathcal{K}_{v_{\sigma,\tau,A},i}$ corresponding to ribbons.
 The second one comes from rewriting $1/(1-q^{-s})$ as $-q^{s}/(1-q^s)$.
 Such terms come from the edges of the form $-(1,\ldots,1,0,\ldots,0)$ as in Lemma \ref{lem:Svsigma}.

-It was explained in the proof of Lemma \ref{lem:Svsigma} that for ribbons which contain boxes $(i,H)$ such terms corresponds the pairs of consecutive boxes $s$, $s+1$ such that $s+1$ is upper neighbor of the box $s$.
-For ribbons which contain boxes $(H',j)$ situation is reflected, if we number boxes from upper right corner then such terms corresponds the pairs of consecutive boxes $s$, $s+1$ such that $s+1$ is a lower neighbor of the box $s$.
+It was explained in the proof of Lemma \ref{lem:Svsigma} that for ribbons which contain boxes $(i,H)$ such terms correspond to the pairs of consecutive boxes $s$, $s+1$ such that $s+1$ is an upper neighbor of the box $s$.
+For ribbons which contain boxes $(H',j)$ the situation is reflected: if we number boxes from an upper right corner then such terms correspond to the pairs of consecutive boxes $s$, $s+1$ such that $s+1$ is a left neighbor of the box $s$.

-Moreover, it was explained in the proof of the Lemma \ref{lem:negativeterms} that such terms corresponds to the overtaking of the particles, and the corresponding overtakings give the terms $\sum_{i=1}^nB_i(\sigma(i)-i)$ and $\sum_{j=1}^mC_j(\tau(j)-j)$ (compare with \eqref{eq:transf}).
-Now for ribbons which contain boxes $(i,H)$ we have an additional phenomena, namely the particles overtakes standing particles in nonpositive positions $(0,\ldots,-H+n+1)$ (except particles in position $-A_j$, for $j>i$).
-In terms of the proof the Lemma \ref{lem:negativeterms} it means that the line $y=x-n+m+c$ for $c<0$, can intersect not the first box of another ribbon but vertcical border of the diagram $(H^n,m^{H'-n})$.
-For each $1\leq i \leq r$ this gives the term $\sum_{s=1}^{A_i} s-\sum _{j=i+1}^r(A_i-A_j)$.
+Moreover, it was explained in the proof of the Lemma \ref{lem:negativeterms} that such terms correspond to the overtaking of the particles, and the corresponding overtakings give the terms $\sum_{i=1}^nB_i(\sigma(i)-i)$ and $\sum_{j=1}^mC_j(\tau(j)-j)$ (compare with \eqref{eq:transf}).
+Now for ribbons which contain boxes $(i,H)$ we have an additional phenomena, namely the particle overtakes standing particles in nonpositive positions $(0,\ldots,-H+n+1)$ (except particles in position $-A_j$, for $j>i$).
+In terms of the proof of the Lemma \ref{lem:negativeterms} it means that the line $y=x-n+m+c$ for $c<0$, can intersect not the first box of another ribbon but vertical border of the diagram $(H^n,m^{H'-n})$.
+For each $1\leq i \leq r$ this gives $\sum_{s=1}^{A_i} s-\sum _{j=i+1}^r(A_i-A_j)$.
 The resulting formula is